Frequently Asked Questions

 Provider enrollment application and agreement (PEAA) every five years.

 Any time a PSW renews or makes changes to the following, they must notify brokerage staff:

 Personal information (Legal name(s), address, phone number, email, etc.)

-Learn more about PSW qualifications and credential renewal.
+Learn more about PSW enrollment and renewal.

 what is a service agreement?